 During the past half century, many myths have resulted from attempts to reduce the adverse effects of swimmer’s itch.
 Unfortunately, these myths continue to be perpetuated on line, on signs posted at the beaches, and by lake association newsletters.
 The most common one is advising swimmers to “towel off” and or shower immediately after leaving the water.
 This advice was introduced decades ago when a few unimportant species were thought to cause swimmer’s itch.
 Today the great majority of cases of swimmer’s itch is caused by cercariae that penetrate the skin while a person is in the water.
 In fact, some people can feel a “pricking” sensation when the cercariae penetrate.
 Once that happens, it is too late.

 Another suggestion for reducing swimmer’s itch is for swimmers to go to deeper water, away from infected snails.
 It is likely that there are fewer cercariae in deeper water but water currents, wave action and off shore winds may distribute cercariae to other regions irrespective of where the cercariae originated.
 Furthermore, there is evidence that infected snails may go down to a depth of at least 10 meters so deeper water is not a reliable way to prevent swimmer’s itch.

-Swimmer’s Itch Guard is a topical cream that prevents swimmer’s itch.
-It is not an anti-itch or treatment cream for it, but a cream that, when applied properly before entering the water, actually prevents the parasite from penetrating the exposed skin.
+Swimmer’s Itch Guard is a topical gel that prevents swimmer’s itch.
+It is not an anti-itch or treatment gel for it, but a gel that, when applied properly before entering the water, actually prevents the parasite from penetrating the exposed skin.
 Since introducing this product in 2010, we estimate there have been well over 100,000 successful applications of Swimmer’s Itch Guard.
 Click here for more information.